1j01/ooplie/README.md

 <!-- An NLP system? https://en.wikipedia.org/wiki/Natural_language_programming seems to have a somewhat narrow definition, and https://en.wikipedia.org/wiki/Natural_language_processing is rather broad -->

 Currently you can output text, eval JS, and write trivial (read: useless because there are no variables or comparisons yet) conditionals.
-There are expressions, but the only operation so far is concatenation.
+There are *expressions*, but the order of operations is all wrong.

 There's [a nice little console][console] where you can try it out so far, and [a million pending tests][tests].